Accokeek, Maryland

 Accokeek (/'ækəkiːk/), "at the edge of the hill" in Algonquin, is a census-designated place (CDP) located in Prince George's County, Maryland, United States.
 The CDP is located on the Potomac River, borders Charles County and is approximately 17 miles from Washington.
 It is a part of the Washington metropolitan area.
-The population of the CDP, as of the 2020 United States Census was 13,927.
+The population of the CDP, as of the 2020 United States census was 13,927.

-While the area around Accokeek was inhabited by Native Americans since approximately 2,000 BCE, John Smith was the first European to settle the area in 1608.
+While the area around Accokeek was inhabited by Native Americans since approximately 2,000 BCE, John Smith was the first European to visit the area in 1608.
 In 1990, the United States Census Bureau officially made Accokeek a CDP.

 History

 The area around Accokeek had been occupied since around 2000 BC; however, the first permanent village was established in c.
 1200 AD by the Piscataway tribe.
 Captain John Smith was the first European to see the Accokeek area.
 In 1608, he sailed the Potomac River and found the Moyaone village.
 At the time of the discovery, Moyaone was the seat of government for the Piscataway Tribe.
 The village of Moyaone disbanded and the population migrated to other tribes before other Europeans settled the area.

 In the mid-17th century, settlers were purchasing large plots of land for farming.
 The Native Americans were upset that the settlers were wearing-out the land due to farming various crops, which led to multiple battles between the two.
 Between 1675 and 1682, the Native Americans were forced from the area as a result of losing.

 In 1861, Accokeek was still rural, and agriculture was the main economic factor for the place.
 Tobacco was the main crop planted.
 During the American Civil War (1861–1865), Accokeek sympathized with the Confederacy.
 According to the 1860 Census, the area around Accokeek had a slave population of 1,600 (52.6%).
-There were multiple Confederate spies in the area, including Thomas Harbin who open a hotel in the area and had plans to kidnap then-President Abraham Lincoln.
+There were multiple Confederate spies in the area, including Thomas Harbin who opened a hotel in the area and had plans to kidnap then-President Abraham Lincoln.